 Lori Beer, Global Chief Information Officer at JPMorgan Chase, mentioned that they're testing a bunch of different uses for GPT technology.
 The company is all about exploring new ways to add value for the firm and, ultimately, the customers.

-MSWM is gaining exclusive early access to OpenAI's new products and using this powerful AI to sift through their treasure trove of intellectual capital.
+MSWM gained exclusive early access to OpenAI's new products and used this powerful AI to sift through their treasure trove of intellectual capital.
 We're talking insights into companies, markets, asset classes, you name it.

-This isn’t just a one-size-fits-all tool; it’s custom-tailored for Morgan Stanley.
+AI @ Morgan Stanley Debrief isn't just a one-size-fits-all tool; it's custom-tailored for Morgan Stanley.
 Financial advisors and their teams will be able to ask questions and get answers from this AI system.
 And guess what?
-It’s not just dry data – it’s easily digestible information with links to the source docs.
-What’s Already in the Works?
+It's not just dry data – it's easily digestible information with links to the source docs.

 Two of the main issues of Large Language Models, quality and accuracy, are something invaluable in the financial industry.
-Morgan Stanley knows this and has vetted around 100,000 pieces of research for the chatbot.
-Plus, they have real humans double-checking the responses for accuracy.
+Morgan Stanley knew this and has vetted around 100,000 pieces of research for the chatbot.
+Plus, they had real humans double-checking the responses for accuracy.
 This is a truly fine-tuned machine, ladies and gentlemen.

 With technology like this, you might wonder if... we are becoming obsolete as a species.
 But let's not get ahead of ourselves.
 Technology is great, but it doesn't have the human touch.
 When it comes to sophisticated clients, empathy and personal connection still reign supreme, and a combination of both living intelligence and artificial intelligence is what is the future of finance.